About Francine McKenna

 The Roman satirist Juvenal asked, “Sed, quis custodiet ipsos custodes?”

 Unprecedented changes in the accounting profession, and professional services in general, mean the current approach to safeguarding shareholder interests, as well as the other stakeholders of the modern publicly traded global enterprise, is no longer efficient nor effective.

-  Francine McKenna (@retheauditors on Twitter) is a freelance writer and C.P.A. with credits in Forbes magazine, the Financial Times, Forbes.com, American Banker, Al Jazeera, The University of Chicago Booth School of Business Capital Ideas Magazine, Accountancy Age, Accountancy Magazine, The Columbia Journalism Review, Boston Review, the FEI Blog, and various financial,media, and technology blogs.
-She writes regularly for Forbes magazine.
-She has a column at Forbes.com under the heading “Accounting Watchdog” and was a columnist at American Banker, “Accountable”, from October 2011 to October 2012.
+Francine McKenna (@retheauditors on Twitter) is the Transparency reporter at MarketWatch with credits in Forbes magazine, the Financial Times, Forbes.com, American Banker, Al Jazeera, The University of Chicago Booth School of Business Capital Ideas Magazine, Accountancy Age, Accountancy Magazine, The Columbia Journalism Review, Boston Review, the FEI Blog, and various financial,media, and technology blogs.
+She wrote regularly for Forbes magazine.
+She had a column at Forbes.com under the heading “Accounting Watchdog” and was a columnist at American Banker, “Accountable”, from October 2011 to October 2012.
 McKenna had a weekly column at GoingConcern.com from July 2009 to July 2010.

 re: The Auditors is her specialized news site about the business of the Big 4 audit firms.
 Stories explore the role, responsibility and regulation of the audit/accounting industry in the global capital markets in an independent, objective, and usually critical way.